UKPLab/CARE/README.md

 ### Production Build

+Do make sure that your machine meets the minimal requirements listed above.
+Otherwise, individual containers (typically elasticsearch) will be stopped.

 The software will be installed in a Docker environment and in production mode.
+Run the following command in the first terminal (takes quite a while until all containers are up; in the range of 10-15min depending on your device):

     make build

+Now, to initialize the DB run:

+    make init

-The Content-Server should be available on port 80.\
+The Content-Server should be available on port 3001.\
 Please make sure that the other ports are **not accessible** from outside, this applies above all for  the PostgreSQL Database!

 __Hint:__  Use [Portainer CE](https://hub.docker.com/r/portainer/portainer-ce) for managing the docker containers with a GUI.\